tanishiraj321/Othello-Dojo/README.md

 We welcome contributions and feedback!
 If you'd like to contribute, report a bug, or request a new feature, please do so via the project's official repository.

-- **Bug Reports**: If you find a bug, please open an issue and provide as much detail as possible, including steps to reproduce the issue, your browser/OS, and screenshots if applicable.
+- **Bug Reports**: If you find a bug, please open an issue and provide as much detail as possible, including steps to reproduce the issue, your browser/OS, and screenshots if applicable.Our team will take of it
 - **Feature Requests**: Have a great idea for a new feature?
 Open an issue to describe your proposal.
 We'd love to hear it.
 - **Pull Requests**: Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.PLEASE DO NOT PUSH TO MAIN BRANCH

 ## Contact